daattali/beautiful-jekyll/_drafts/vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

 ![](https://core.vmware.com/sites/default/files/overview.PNG)

-In the latest vCenter 7.0 update 1c, the "Advanced Cross vCenter vMotion" (also called XVM) feature was embedded into the vSphere client to facilitate .
+In the latest vCenter 7.0 update 1c, the "Advanced Cross vCenter vMotion" (also called XVM) feature was embedded natively into the vSphere client.

 * Does not depend on vCenter Enhanced Linked Mode or Hybrid Linked Mode
 * Works for both on-premise and cloud environments and across SSO domains.